 If you’re booking a holiday to spend time with your family, look no further than TradeWinds Island Grand Resort, a 20-acre beachfront playground for adults and children alike.
 Parents can relax in the gorgeous pools, indulge in a spa session or massage, and feast on some of the best seafood around (there are five restaurants).

 But the pièce de résistance here are the fun activities for kids and families.
 (Note: If you’re a couple looking for a romantic getaway, better look elsewhere!)
-The whole place has a bit of a theme park feel to it, thanks to the rides, games, and characters in fancy dress that hang out around the place.
+The whole place has a bit of a theme park feel to it, thanks to the multitude of rides, games, and family-friendly pastimes.

-On the beach, you’ll find the Splash Island Water Park (access is included in your resort fee), where you can bounce on oversize trampolines set in the ocean or slide down the enormous inflatable slides.
+On the beach, you’ll find the Floating Water Park, where you can bounce on oversize trampolines set in the ocean.
+While there’s an extra fee for the water park, the three-story High Tide Slide (also on the beach) is included in your resort fee.
 Honestly, your kids will never want to leave.
 You might not, either.Pros

 - Perfect for families